bigpigeon.us webpage WWII - Germany > ETO > ETO Communications Zone, updated by RAC 17 May 2022

 - Insufficient depots, especially in port areas.

 - Inadequate rail and road infrastructure to move supplies to the front.
-Our Air Force had worked over much of the French transportation network earlier in 1944.
+The US Air Force had damaged much of the French transportation network earlier in 1944.

 - Pilfering.

-Pottawattamie Area WW II Dead - ETO Communications Zone:
+Pottawattamie Area WWII Dead - The ETO > ETO Communications Zone:

 1 - Deaths Coming into Theater: